 Stony Brook is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 13,827 people and four constituent neighborhoods, Stony Brook is the 140th largest community in New York.
+With a population of 13,467 people and five constituent neighborhoods, Stony Brook is the 145th largest community in New York.

 Also of interest is that Stony Brook has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Stony Brook is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Stony Brook is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 In Stony Brook, a lot of people use the train to get to work every day though Stony Brook is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Do you like to read, write and learn?
 If you move to Stony Brook, you'll likely find that many of your neighbors like to as well.
 Stony Brook is one of the more educated communities in America, with a full 67.23% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.